robsontenorio/marina/swarm/README.md

 ## Configure the proxy hosts

 > [!CAUTION]
-> IMPORTANT!

-- Make sure you already have pointed the domains to the VPS.
+> - Make sure you already have pointed the domains to the VPS.
-- There is no need to configure the SSL certificate on proxy hosts, Cloudflare will do it for you.
+> - There is no need to configure the SSL certificate on proxy hosts, Cloudflare will do it for you.
-- Use the "service name" and  "port" to configure the proxy hosts.
+> - Use the "service name" and  "port" to configure the proxy hosts.
-- The internal services communication is through `http` not `https`.
+> - The internal services communication is through `http` not `https`.

 **LOGIN ON PROXY MANAGER PANEL**